canonical/proxy-confdb-demo/README.md

 You can create a registry assertion "by hand" where you sign it itself or you can use `snapcraft` which launches an editor to type the assertion in, then it signs the assertion & uploads it to the Store (see [this addendum](#creating-a-registry-assertion-with-snapcraft)).

 Create a `network-registry.json` file and put your assertion there.
-Please note that the `body` must be in a very specific format so run your json through `jq` like so: `echo '{...}' | jq -S | jq -sR`.
+Please note that the `body` must be in a _very specific_ format so run your json through `jq` like so: `echo '{...}' | jq -S | jq -sR`.

 #### Sign & Acknowledge

-Next, we'll sign the "json assertion", save it in a `.assert` file, and acknowledge it.
+Next, we'll sign the assertion, save the signed version in a `.assert` file, and finally acknowledge it.

 ```console
 $ snap sign -k <key-name> network-registry.json > network-registry.assert